timwaters/mapwarper/README_API.md

 {"stat":"ok", "message":"Map clipping mask saved (gml)"}
 ```

-Using format=json will return a GML string of coordinates for the polygon(s) to be masked, such as the following.
+Using "format=json" will return a GML string of coordinates for the polygon(s) to be masked, such as the following.

 ```
 {{{ feature:geometrygml:Polygongml:outerBoundaryIsgml:LinearRing1490.0376070686068,5380.396178794179 3342.4880893970894,5380.214910602912 3582.659,5126.446 3555.463,4813.692 3637.051,4487.34 4276.157,3753.048 4575.313,3113.942 4546.465124740124,1412.519663201663 2417.4615530145525,1317.354124740125 1431.415054054054,1294.9324823284824 1447.7525384615387,2187.807392931393 1434.5375363825372,5034.563750519751 1490.0376070686068,5380.396178794179/gml:coordinates/gml:LinearRing/gml:outerBoundaryIs/gml:Polygon/feature:geometry/feature:features/gml:featureMember/wfs:FeatureCollection }}}